sailscastshq/docs.sailscasts.com/docs/klean-ui/components/command.md

 - Dynamic permission or data changes recover to a valid active descendant.
 - Long lists reveal the active command as it moves.
 - Tab is untouched and continues through the document normally.
+- Empty-result feedback is written into an already-mounted polite status region.

+The `before` seam is a sibling above the listbox, so nested flows may place a real Back button there without introducing an interactive descendant inside the composite results widget.

 The built-in `label` names the input and groups label themselves.
 Visible item content should make the action or destination clear without relying on an icon or shortcut.